 Covers Specific Services: Unlike the other two life insurance policies that allow the beneficiary to use the funds on whatever they choose, this product is designed to pay specifically for your burial costs.

-Mortuary Is The Beneficiary: The life insurance company will pay the distribution directly to the mortuary.
-This will handcuff your family to what the funds are used for.
+Funeral Home is Beneficiary: The life insurance company will pay the distribution directly to the funeral home.
+This will limit what the funds can be used for.

-One Mortuary Only: You are making these arrangements and have an agreement with one mortuary.
-This raises a few red flags.
+Single Funeral Home: You are making these arrangements and have an agreement with one funeral home.
+This raises a few concerns.
 What happens if you decide you want to be buried in another state or the company goes out of business?

 These are all things to keep in mind when determining your best option.

 c.
-After doing the math and seeing how much coverage is needed, you will know how to move forward with your financial plan.
+After doing the math and seeing how much coverage is needed, you will know how to move forward with your funeral planning.
 Many variables come into play, and every person has a different financial situation.
-The key is understanding your options and choosing the best plan to use.
+The key is learning your options and choosing the best final expense insurance plan to use.

 I’m the owner and founder of Willamette Life Insurance.
 Willamette Life specializes in Final Expense Insurance.
 We compare prices with different insurance carriers while finding the perfect match for your health and budget.
 This company was started to help educate the public on why Final Expense Insurance could be a great option for them and their family.
 We strive to be friendly, informative, and always have the client’s best interest as our top priority.
 Everything in this article is my own professional opinion and experiences I have had during my time in helping clients.